mauriciovigolo/keycloak-angular/README.md

 ## HttpClient RPT Interceptor

 It is possbile to activate RPT interceptor which adds RPT (requesting party token) to all HttpClient requests.
 Set `enableAuthorization` to true to enable the RPT Interceptor.
 The RPT will be added into Authorization header in the format of: Authorization: Bearer **_RPT_**.
-In this case the default can be deactivated by setting `bearerExcludedUrls` to exclude all paths.
+In this case the bearer token interceptor can be deactivated by setting `bearerExcludedUrls` to exclude all paths (see example below).

 By default the RPT Interceptor uses the UMA (v2) API to support resource servers with UMA enabled policy enforcer.
 RPT Interceptor works with UMA 2 shipped with Keycloak 4.0.0 Beta1.